DelineaXPM/delinea-platform/Scripts/SecretServer/Workday/instructions.md

 - Click on Import.

-- Copy and Paste the XML in the [Workday Privileged Template.xml File](./Templates/Workday%20Privileged%20Account%20JWT.xml)
+- Copy and Paste the XML in the [Workday Privileged Template File](./Templates/Workday%20Privileged%20Account%20JWT.xml)

 - Click on Save